Eva Lawler: Early life and career

-Politics
+Political career

 Lawler seemingly faced long odds when she was nominated as Labor candidate in Drysdale for the 2016 election.
-The seat's then-Country Liberal Party incumbent, Lia Finocchiaro, opted to contested the new seat of Spillett after that seat absorbed much of her old base.
+The seat's then-Country Liberal Party incumbent, Lia Finocchiaro, opted to contest the new seat of Spillett after that seat absorbed much of her old base.
 Even after the redistribution, the downtown Palmerston seat still had a CLP majority of 11.5 percent, making it a comfortably safe Country Liberal seat on paper.
 Labor had only won the seat once, in its 2005 landslide when it took two seats in Palmerston—the only time it had won seats there prior to 2016.
 However, Labor had its majority in Drysdale redistributed away in 2008.